cloudsecuritynz/f5ohs/README.md

 - [ ]  GTM/DNS number of DC Links and their current status/availability
 - [ ]  GTM/DNS number of WideIPs and their current status/availability
 - [ ]  GTM/DNS BIND availability, whether BIND responds to DNS requests for wideIP A records (other types of wideIP signored)
 - [ ]  GTM/DNS External DNS Servers (in Listener LB pools) availability and response to DNS requests

-## What can F5OHS be used for?
-F5OHS offers Ops teams and other IT teams the ability get a quick grasp of the operational health of their F5 devices.
-The metrics provided give a quick point-in-time overview of device health and allow support teams to quickly identify and correct smaller issues before they become larger issues and impact the working of the device.
-F5OHS was born out of the need for the authors' customers to perform manual daily operational checks as part of the requirements for external auditors.
-F5OHS drastically reduces the time needed to perform these checks by providing a text snapshot which takes seconds to review, rather than many minutes to login to F5 devices manually and perform the checks.

 ## F5OHS example and explanation
 Output is usually two (python strings) - **Summary** and **Detailed**.
 It is possible to output only one of those, as required.